zehrabuse/FinSight-AI-Portfolio-Decision-Support-System/README.md

 ---

-# LLM Responsibility
+## LLM Responsibility

 The LLM is an explanation layer and should not act as another portfolio decision-maker.

 The LLM should:

-- Explain the selected action
+* Explain the selected action
-- Relate the decision to market conditions
+* Relate the decision to market conditions
-- Explain the relevance of the scenario
+* Explain the relevance of the scenario
-- Interpret the portfolio allocation
+* Interpret the portfolio allocation
-- Interpret the stock breakdown
-- Consider reward and risk information
+* Consider reward and risk information
-- Produce a natural-language explanation
+* Produce a natural-language explanation

 The LLM should not:

-- Choose another action
+* Choose another action
-- Override the DQN
+* Override the DQN
-- Modify portfolio weights
+* Modify portfolio weights
-- Independently calculate stock allocations
+* Independently calculate portfolio allocations
-- Generate unsupported financial information
+* Generate unsupported financial information

 ---

-# Installation
+## Installation

-Clone the repository and install the required dependencies:
+Install the required dependencies:

 ```bash
 pip install -r requirements.txt